 Panama City is a diverse metropolis.
 Many here trace their ancestries through people who arrived to help build the Panama Canal nearly a century ago.
 It was a project of worldwide significance, and it drew workers from around the globe.

 Today, the city continues to draw investors from throughout Latin America and beyond.
 Evidence of this rapid economic growth can be seen in the picture.
-Imagine this: prior to the toppling of the Noriega regime, there were no buildings here taller than 20 stories.
+Imagine this: Prior to the toppling of the Noriega regime in the late 1980s, there were no buildings here taller than 20 stories.
 Today, Panama City's skyline ranks among the most impressive in the Western Hemisphere.

 Visitors arrive to find a surprising array of restaurants and shopping opportunities.
 How about a shopping mall in the middle of the city with its own casino and health spa?
 Would you have guessed that a quality chain restaurant specializes in Middle Eastern dishes?
 Or that there is a sizable Chinese community here?